 Network Configuration Manager can help in network recovery with a repository of device configuration backups.
 This repository is built over time through scheduled, automated, and manual backups.
 Whenever there's a network outage due to hardware failure, you can replace the failed device with an identical one, then upload the failed device's configuration from the repository.
 This will quickly restore all network functions.

-- Backup: Take regular backups so that you have a repository of trusted versions of device configurations.
+1. Backup: Take regular network backups using a network disaster recovery system so that you have a repository of trusted versions of device configurations.